Italian submarine Scirè (1938): Construction and career

 Scirè was launched on 6 January 1938 in OTO's shipyard in La Spezia and commissioned on 25 April 1938.

-At the beginning of the war, she was assigned to 15th Squadron (I Submarine Group) based at La Spezia and was under command of Adriano Pini.
+At the beginning of the war, she was assigned to 15th Squadron (I Submarine Group) based at La Spezia and was under the command of Adriano Pini.
 On July 10, 1940, while on patrol in the western Mediterranean, French cargo ship SS Cheik (1058 GRT) was torpedoed and sunk by Scirè 54 nm from the Asmare Light, north of Sardinia.

 In the summer of 1940 Scirè underwent a series of modifications allowing her to carry SLC.
 The size of the tower was reduced, her deck gun was removed, and 3 watertight cylinders were mounted on her deck instead to accommodate maiali.
 These cylinders, each weighing 2.8 tons, could hold up depths down to 90 meters.
 On September 24, 1940 Scirè, under command of captain Junio Valerio Borghese, sailed from La Spezia for her first special mission to be performed in Gibraltar.
 In the evening of September 29, upon reaching the Strait of Gibraltar, Sciré received an order from Supermarina to suspend the mission and return to the base as Force H had left the Mediterranean to operate in the Atlantic.

 In 1940 Scire made its first foray into the Bay of Gibraltar with the intent of sabotaging the British ships in Gibraltar Harbour with three manned torpedoes.
 None of the three were successful with the most daring getting stuck 100 metres from HMS Barham.
 The crew were forced to withdraw and the explosion of the torpedo's only achievement was to tip off the defenders of Gibraltar Harbour.
 They organised for boats to drop small charges into the water each night that would have proved fatal to any diver in range of the shock wave.